nhsuk/nhsuk-frontend/docs/contributing/browser-support.md

 | Samsung Internet (most recent) | Compliant |
 | Samsung Internet 8.2 and later | Necessary |

 From NHS.UK frontend v10.0.0 onwards, Internet Explorer 11 will no longer run NHS.UK frontend JavaScript and support is completely removed for Internet Explorer 8 to 10.
-Our CSS are still compatible with Internet Explorer 11.
+Our CSS is still compatible with Internet Explorer 11.

 Stable versions of browsers refer to all stable releases of Chrome, Firefox and Edge released in the last 6 months and the last 4 releases of Safari.